-As an artist with a love for animals and nature, I create my original artwork to help people realize the beauty of all animals, including those that are overlooked and unappreciated.
+As an artist with a love for animals and nature, I create original artwork to showcase the beauty of all animals, including those that are overlooked and unappreciated, and raise awareness about endangered species through my traveling exhibitions and weekly column.

 Teddy, my feline companion, was my muse and inspiration for the Wildcats of the World series and my mom was the inspiration for the Beyond Eden abstract series of original paintings.

 My mom taught me the most valuable lesson about animals when I was young: "respect them and learn from them".
 At the time, I was dealing with a spider.

 Knowing most people don't like animals such as snakes and spiders and bats and bugs, it became my personal mission as an artist to help people see nature's beauty, understand its value, and hopefully transcend "speciesism".

 Oil paints have really helped me grow as an artist, especially while painting the Wildcats of the World traveling exhibition and Beyond Eden series.
 Earlier in my career I used the soft pastel medium to paint the California's Endangered Species and Hawaii's Endangered Species traveling exhibitions along with hundreds of dogs, cats and horses commissioned by private collectors.

 I've also challenged myself by moving from realism to abstraction, which has been a wonderful journey of discovery.